danjohnson3141/Jekyll-Test/App-&-Navigation/GET-app_settings.md

 It is possible to pass in more than one app_setting parameter at a time.
 Each app_setting can only have one additional parameter (event or group) passed in.
 The app_settings should be seperated by an ampersand '&'.

+This is a very confusing and complex route.
+If you have **any** questions, please feel free to contact the development team.

 =
 ####Authentication: